-If an e-mail address, mailing address, telephone, or fax number listed on the original ECF Registration Form changes, the Filing User must complete and sign an official Attorney CM/ECF Information Update Form, available as a fillable form on the Court's website at www.oked.uscourts.gov.
-Return the form in the same manner as the registration form.
+If an e-mail address, mailing address, telephone, or fax number changes, the Filing User must immediately update their user information in PACER and push the updates to the Court.
 Note: The user is still required to file and serve a notice of the change in each of their open cases.